Score-Matching Representative Approach for Big Data Analysis with Generalized Linear Models: Discussion and Conclusion

 When all predictors of the GLMs are categorical or discrete, the best solution would be partitioning the data according to distinct predictor values if applicable.
 In this case, $\Delta=0$, both the MR and SMR estimates exactly match the full data estimate.

 For GLMs with flat $G(\eta)$ (that is, $G'(\eta)$ is bounded by some moderate number), such as logit, probit, cloglog, loglog, and cauchit links for binomial models, one may check the coefficients of the continuous variables fitted by MR. If all linear predictors contributed by continuous variables are relative small comparing to the intercept or linear predictors contributed by categorical ones, then the MR estimate might be good enough.
 Otherwise, we recommend the SMR solution.

-For GLMs with unbounded or large $G'(\eta)$, such as Poisson model and Gamma model, we recommend SMR over MR with a finer partition.
+For GLMs with unbounded or large $G'(\eta)$, such as Poisson model and Gamma model, we recommend SMR over MR with a finer partition (see Section~\ref{sec:asym} for more detailed discussion).

 Data partition, or more specifically, the maximum block size $\Delta$, is critical for both MR and SMR.
+Asymptotically, the accuracy of MR estimate depends on $\Delta$ and will not benefit from an increased sample size unless for linear models, while the accuracy of SMR estimate can still be improved with increased sample size and fixed partition of the predictor space (see Section~\ref{sec:asym} and Section~\ref{sec:part} in the Supplementary Material for more detailed discussion).

+To illustrate how SMR scales with dimension $d$, we also run simulations towards various covariate dimension $d$ using MR, SMR, A-opt, and DC.
+To avoid the increment of linear predictor along with dimension $d$, we randomly generated a $(d+1)$-dimensional $\boldsymbol\beta$ for each simulation such that $\|\beta\|=3$ as the true regression coefficients.
+Figure~\ref{fig:para} shows that, as the covariate dimension $d$ in the main-effects logistic model increases, the performance of the SMR estimate, using MR estimate as initial value, gets away from the full data estimate.
+As we expected, $\Delta$ increases with $d$, which leads to a challenge for both MR and SMR.
+It seems that A-optimal sampler is fairly robust across different dimensions.
+One strategy for solving large-$d$ problems is to use A-optimal estimate as the initial parameter value for SMR iterations.

-How we can obtain an efficient partition is critical to representative approaches, but is out of the scope of this paper.
+When $d$ is large, it is also difficult to reduce the maximum block size $\Delta$ efficiently due to the curse of dimensionality.
+How we can obtain an efficient partition or do variable selection for large dimension $d$ is critical for representative approaches, but is out of the scope of this paper.

 The framework of representative approaches allows the data analysts to work with the representative data instead of the raw data.
-In the scenario where different sources of data are owned by different individuals or companies (also regarded as nodes) with competing interests, the exchange of raw data between nodes may be either infeasible or too expensive.
-Thus divide-and-conquer, or even subsampling methods may not be applicable.
-For those cases, the representative approaches provide ideal solutions since the representative data points typically could not be used to track the raw data.
+In the scenario where different sources of data are owned by different individuals, organizations, companies, or countries (also regarded as nodes) with competing interests, the exchange of raw data between nodes might be prohibited.
+In this scenario, neither divide-and-conquer nor subsampling approaches are feasible, while representative approaches may provide an ideal solution since the representative data points typically could not be used to track the raw data.